God’s ways are higher than ours

 Sadly, some preachers abuse this passage to teach spurious and illogical ideas not found in the Bible.
 They say the most outrageous things and then try to back them up with this verse.
 Or they might use it try to advance a theological system that’s inherently contradictory.
 Or they use this verse to support a doctrine or theology that paints God as cruel or unloving.
 In some circles “God’s ways” even mean ideas that are inherently foolish.
 In their minds, the more illogical a doctrine, the more spiritual it is.
 But if a Bible teaching is illogical, contradictory, unintelligible, or paints God in a negative light, we’re not obligated to believe it just because it sounds spiritual.

 Isaiah 55:9 has also been used to write off passages that can’t easily be reconciled with the rest of Scripture.
 If we can’t understand a difficult passage or it doesn’t fit with our theology, we can just say that “God’s ways and thoughts are higher than ours” and we label it a mystery.
-But it’s entirely possible that the passage that seems illogical and mysterious to us is because our understanding of it is incomplete or even completely wrong.
+But it’s entirely possible that a passage seems illogical and mysterious to us because our understanding of it is incomplete or even completely wrong.

 Is God’s form of logic different than ours?